ISH faculty and staff are committed to being part of a collaborative and progressive learning community.

 - Flexible approach to living in and the lifestyle of a culturally distinctive country

-- Strong commitment to personal professional growth
+- Strong commitment to personal and professional growth

 - Ability to see the big picture of school life